 Now, at this point I finally have everything sorted out clearly.
 That fog hanging on my head is lifted up.
 The reason of the breakup was so simple.
 We are not the right person for each other.
 We tried.
 We tried real hard to make it work, for the love reason.
 But he fell out of love too and I can’t work on this relationship alone.

 It’s not easy to accept those facts.
 It’s actually really painful.
 Because it’s not just merely about losing the love, but about all those dreams and hopes that have been built are now shattered, drifted to the gutter.

 But there is an up side.
 I’m not only losing in this game.
 I’m gaining too.
 Life lesson is the obvious and direct reward from the hardship.
 Strength, patience, new perspective, time to explore who I am and what I really want in a relationship and in life, and most of all: detached happiness (the kind of happiness that starts inside me, not others).

 That is the beauty of breakup.
 We actually become a better person.
 The Failed Relationship is like one subject in the University of Life and the real breakup is like the test we should go through and pass.
 By now I have taken this class several times and I know for sure at least I get a B+ this time.
 I don’t intend to attend this class again to get an A, though.

 Lastly, when you’re going through a breakup, take your time to heal.
+Seek for support from your closest friends, perhaps family too (if you are close to them).
 Browse the Internet to get a wealth of tips and advice to help you; pick the ones suit you.
-Fortunately for us, it’s not a close book test🙂.
+Fortunately for us, it’s not a close book test :).